Fees and other costs

 If you choose to study a non-subsidised course (or you are not eligible to access a government subsidised place) you will need to pay the full fee.
 No concessions or exemptions are available for non-subsidised courses.
 We offer a range of convenient, affordable ways to pay your fees including formalised payment plans or flexible part payments (for selected courses).
-Other options for financial assistance include deferring your payment through VET FEE-HELP (for selected courses), arranging for a personal loan or seeking financial support from your employer or job network agency.
+Other options for financial assistance include deferring your payment through VET Student Loans (for selected courses), arranging for a personal loan or seeking financial support from your employer or job network agency.

 Non-subsidised courses include: short courses, some Statements of Attainment, Graduate Certificates and Graduate Diplomas as well as courses undertaken by students not living or working in New South Wales, international students and temporary visa holders.

 You can find more information about fees for a specific course on the individual course page.

 Government subsidised courses

 Fees for subsidised places in these courses are set by the NSW Government.
 No matter where you study, fees for subsidised places will be the same for the same course.
 However, what you pay will depend on your individual circumstances.

 To be eligible for government subsidised training you must meet certain criteria.
 You must be:

 - an Australian citizen, permanent resident or humanitarian visa holder, or New Zealand citizen; and